 DISCUSSION

+STATEMENT ABOUT HOW THIS STUDY PRESENTS AN UNPRESCEDENTED DATA SET.
 The bay-wide mean current speeds (residence times) varied from 1-37 cm/s (2.78-0.08 hr), 1-36 cm/s (2.78-0.08 hr), and 5-64 cm/s (0.56-0.04 hr) under tidal, wind, and wave forcing, respectively.
 The highest flow speeds were consistently observed at AS1 and over the southern reef near the reef crest, suggesting the strong influence of breaking waves, even when the waves were relatively small.
 Over the northern reef, mean flow directions were more variable, reversing and flowing towards the river mouth under strong onshore winds and sometimes during tidal forcing with variable winds.
 The lowest flow speeds and highest residence times were consistently observed in the northwest corner of the bay, when wave-driven flow was low or when winds were onshore.

 Both the Eulerian and Lagrangian methods characterized the main difference between the faster, less variable flow over the southern reef and the slower, more variable flow over the northern reef under all forcing conditions.
 However, where the Eulerian method characterized flows adequately over the southern reef flat where bathymetry and wave forcing were fairly simple, the spatially distributed Lagrangian method more accurately characterized spatially complex flows resulting from complex bathymetry.
 Mean flow directions at the ADCPs were exclusively onshore, but the higher resolution drifter measurements resolved the general flow pattern of clockwise flow over the southern reef and out to sea over the northern reef and through the ava channel.
 The spatially distributed drifter measurements also illustrated several unique features in the flow pattern, particularly near areas of complex bathymetry like the ava channel.
 From the orientation of the reef flat and channel, it would seem that flow over the southern reef near the ava channel would flow directly from the reef crest northward into the main channel.
-Hoowever the flow near AS2 is deflected away from the ava channel, shoreward to the west where it flows into the backreef pools and then enters the ava channel.
+Hoowever the flow near AS2 is deflected away from the ava channel, shoreward to the west where it flows into the back-reef pools and then enters the ava channel.
 This deflection is likely caused by wave energy refracting and surging into the ava channel, pushing southward from the main channel onto the southern reef.